Mariana dam disaster: Impact

-Contamination of Rio Doce
+Contamination of the Doce River

-At around 6:30pm on the day of 5 November, the tailings of iron ore reached the Rio Doce.
+At around 6:30 pm on 5 November, the tailings of iron ore reached the Doce River.
 The river basin has a drainage area of about 86,715 square kilometres, with 86% in Minas Gerais and Espírito Santo.
 In total, the river covers 230 municipalities that use its bed for subsistence.

 The waste also reached the hydroelectric power plant of Risoleta Neves in Santa Cruz do Escalvado within 100 kilometres of Mariana.
 According to the company that runs the power plant, its functioning was not affected.

-On 9 November, the city of Governador Valadares stopped the water intakes due to the mud on the Rio Doce.
+On 9 November, the city of Governador Valadares stopped the water intakes due to the mud on the Doce River.
 The next day, a State of Public Calamity was decreed in response to the water shortage in the city.
 According to analyses carried out in the city, the mud contains greater than acceptable concentrations of heavy metals, substances harmful to health, such as arsenic, lead and mercury.

 There are concerns about contamination of the nearby Rio Gualaxo do Norte, a tributary of the Doce River, due to the toxic substances stored at the facility.

-Contamination of southern Atlantic ocean
+Contamination of southern Atlantic Ocean

 On 22 November, fine waste particles in suspension reached the Atlantic Ocean.

 On 7 January 2016, fine waste particles reached the southern Bahia littoral zone.

 Environmentalists are monitoring the impact to the Abrolhos Marine National Park wildlife.
-The park is considered of vital importance to the Brazilian ecosystem since it hosts the greatest marine biodiversity in the whole southern Atlantic ocean.
+The park is considered of vital importance to the Brazilian ecosystem since it hosts the greatest marine biodiversity in the whole southern Atlantic Ocean.